michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw2.md

 * Discuss the motivation for any choices you made as far as network architecture (number and dimensions of hidden layers) or hyperparameters (learning rate, number of epochs, etc).
 Note if you experimented with any of these options.

 ## Notes
-* **5 bonus points will be awarded for the best-performing logistic regression classifier and 5 bonus points for the best neural network classifier, as measured by accuracy.**
+* 5 bonus points will be awarded for the best-performing logistic regression classifier and 5 bonus points for the best neural network classifier, as measured by accuracy on our held-out test set.
+* Don't feel like you need to write things from scratch; use as many packages as you want.
+Google and Stack Overflow and NLP/ML software documentation are your friend!
+Adapting and consulting other approaches is fine and should be noted in comments in the code and/or in the `README.txt`.
+Just don't use complete, fully-formed implementations for this (including from generative AI tools).
+Use resources as an aid, not as a final product.
 * Optionally, you may incorporate any form of regularization that you like
 * This homework is designed to be able to be run on a laptop with CPUs, not GPUs.
 Let the instructor/TA know if you are having difficulty completing it with the resources you have.